BhagyashreeDY/Expanse-tracker/ALGORITHM.md

 1. **Debtors**: People who need to pay.
 2. **Creditors**: People who need to get paid.

 We sort both lists from largest to smallest.
-This is the "greedy" part—we always try to settle the biggest debts first to knock them out of the equation quickly.
+This is the "greedy" part, we always try to settle the biggest debts first to knock them out of the equation quickly.

 ### 3. Match and Settle
 While there are people left in both lists: